MBTA Commuter Rail: COVID-19 pandemic

 On January 23, 2021, reduced schedules based on the December 14 vote went into place, with no weekend service on seven lines.
 Service changes on April 5, 2021, increased midday service on most lines as part of a transition to a regional rail model.
 Weekend service on the seven lines resumed on July 3, 2021.
 Ridership dropped substantially during the COVID-19 pandemic, with daily boardings just 12,800 during the first quarter of 2021.
 Ridership rose to 47,100 average weekday boardings in the first quarter of 2022, and 85,000 (69% of 2018 ridership) in October 2022.
+Limited Foxboro service resumed in May 2022; full pilot service began that September.
+The service was made permanent effective October 2, 2023.

+In April 2024, the MBTA extended the Keolis contract by one year to June 30, 2027, at which time a successor contract will take effect.
+Silver Hill station reopened on November 18, 2024.
+In December 2024, the MBTA indicated that the next contract may be split into separate contracts for train maintenance, infrastructure maintenance, operations, and dispatching.

+The South Coast Rail project extended service to the South Coast cities of Taunton, Fall River, and New Bedford.
+A full planning process was held from 1990 until its suspension in 2002.
+Planning restarted in 2007, with environmental documentation completed in August 2013.
+Plans were modified into two phases in 2017 due to an increase in costs.
+Phase I construction to run diesel service as an extension of the Middleborough/Lakeville Line via the Middleboro Secondary took place from 2020 to 2024.
+Service began on March 24, 2025.

 Rolling stock

 All MBTA commuter rail service is provided by push-pull trains powered by diesel locomotives with a cab car on the opposite end.
 The locomotive is usually on the end facing away from Boston so that diesel exhaust does not enter the passenger concourses at North Station and South Station.
 Trains typically have four to eight coaches (with six the most common) and seat between 400 and 1,400 passengers.
-Approximately 65 trainsets are needed for weekday service.
+Approximately 62 trainsets are needed for weekday service.

 The primary heavy maintenance facility is the MBTA Commuter Rail Maintenance Facility, located in the Inner Belt District in Somerville.
 It is also used for midday and overnight storage of trains on the northside lines.
 Southampton Street Yard and the Readville Interim Layover facility are used for light maintenance and layover service.
 Various other layover facilities are used for midday and overnight storage; most are located near the outer ends of the lines.
 Some maintenance and storage of MBTA equipment is contracted out to the Seaview Transportation Company in North Kingstown, Rhode Island.